 Local cucumbers aren’t just for salad any more…

-This member of the melon family offers a crisp and crunchy snap to the bite while the watery, sweet almost melon-like taste make cucumbers a wonderful all purpose food this time of year, great for sweet and savory options across the board.
+This member of the melon family offers a crisp and crunchy snap to the bite.
+The watery, sweet, fresh taste make cucumbers a wonderful all purpose food this time of year.
+Great for sweet and savory options across the board.

-Chop them for salsas, sliced them thin for sandwiches, dehydrate them for chips, bathe them in vinegar-based brines for pickles, and puree them for soups and sorbets.
+Chop them for salsas, sliced them thin for sandwiches or dehydrate them for chips.
+You can bathe them in vinegar-based brines for pickles, and puree them for soups and sorbets, too!

 Cucumbers can help to freshen your breathe and clean your teeth when your toothbrush isn’t right at hand.
-Try a slice or two of local cucumber after a strong cup of coffee or a spicy meal and you’ll see what I mean.
+Try eating a slice or two of local cucumber after a strong cup of coffee or a spicy meal to see what I mean.

 Local Cucumbers taste good and are good for you, too!